 My role was to create the designs and hand off to our freelance developer.
 I also designed and executed the related emails in HubSpot.

 The first two images show the design files I handed off to our freelance developer to create the necessary blog architecture for the blog list page and blog entry pages in WordPress.
-I also wrote up some documentation on how it should work, pixel dimensions of different elements, etc.
+I also wrote up some documentation on how it should work, pixel dimensions of different elements, etc., and oversaw his development process.

 Unfortunately, the developer had trouble getting the orange CTA area with the blog signup to display the way I had designed, so we solved the problem by creating a CTA in the bottom corner that would slide up after a certain amount of time on the page.